 Maternal Breeding Indexes were designed to enhance lamb survival and pre-weaning growth rates by improving maternal ability.
 Maternal indexes are particularly useful within self-replacing flocks, where the number of lambs reared to weaning has a major impact on flock profitability.

-Signet's maternal index weightings vary between breeds, but most place a high weighting on litter size, 8-week weight, mature size (shearling weight) and maternal ability.
-Most now put
+Signet's maternal index places a high weighting on litter size, 8-week weight and maternal ability.
+Read more

 Longwool Index / Bluefaced Leicester (crossing) Index

 The original Longwool Index was designed to enhance the carcase quality of the longwool/crossing rams that are used for mating to hill ewes in the production of commercial crossbred ewes, like the mule.

 The index aimed to enhance the financial productivity of these crossing sires.
 Increases in lamb growth rate were deemed important, but these increases were controlled so that ewe mature size did not become excessive.
 The index aimed to maintain prolificacy at current levels.

 In recent years the index has been adapted to meet BFL ram breeder requirements.

 The main EBVs included in the index remain